elephantscale/es-training-new/AI/slides/AI-Primer.md

 ---

-## How Important is AI ?
+## How Important is AI?

-> "8 out of 10 companies are already implementing, or planning to adopt AI by 2020"
+ * **"8 out of 10 companies are already implementing, or planning to adopt AI by 2020"  -- Oracle**
->    -- Oracle

  * AI is no longer 'novel'